 Ken and his wife, Wana, have four children.

-Ken's top priorities are time with his family, reading God's Word, reading history books, F3, sports (Ultimate Frisbee and running).
+Ken's top priorities are time with his family, reading God's Word, reading history books, F3, and Ultimate.

 Lance & Betsy Gorrell | Deacon Team